anggaggaH/anggaggaH/README.md

 - 👋 Hi, I’m @anggaggaH
 - 👀 I’m interested in anything about frondend tech, music and mobile games
-- 🌱 I’m currently learning Gatsby, UI Interaction, framer-motion and display 3d
+- 🌱 I’m currently learning VUE, UI Interaction, framer-motion and display 3d
 - 💞️ I’m looking to collaborate on some various project for backend or frontend
 - 📫 How to reach me ...
   Website: https://anggahermawan.gatsbyjs.io/